Keychrom/Axiom/searx/infopage/en/about.md

-# About SearXNG
+# About AXIOM

-SearXNG is a [metasearch engine], aggregating the results of other
+AXIOM is a [metasearch engine], aggregating the results of other
 {{link('search engines', 'preferences')}} while not storing information about its users.

-The SearXNG project is driven by an open community.
-Come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]
+The AXIOM project is driven by an open community.
+Come join us on Matrix if you have questions or just want to chat about AXIOM at [#searxng:matrix.org]

-Make SearXNG better:
+Make AXIOM better:

-- You can improve SearXNG translations at [Weblate], or...
+- You can improve AXIOM translations at [Weblate], or...
-- Track development, send contributions, and report issues at [SearXNG sources].
+- Track development, send contributions, and report issues at [AXIOM sources].
-- To get further information, visit SearXNG's project documentation at [SearXNG docs].
+- To get further information, visit AXIOM's project documentation at [AXIOM docs].

 ## Why use it?

-- SearXNG may not offer you as personalized results as Google, but it doesn't generate a profile about you.
+- AXIOM may not offer you as personalized results as Google, but it doesn't generate a profile about you.
-- SearXNG doesn't care about what you search for, never shares anything with a third-party, and can't be used to compromise you.
+- AXIOM doesn't care about what you search for, never shares anything with a third-party, and can't be used to compromise you.
-- SearXNG is free software; the code is 100% open, and everyone is welcome to make it better.
+- AXIOM is free software; the code is 100% open, and everyone is welcome to make it better.

-If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make SearXNG your default search engine or run it on your own server!
+If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make AXIOM your default search engine or run it on your own server!

 ## How do I set it as the default search engine?

-SearXNG supports [OpenSearch].
+AXIOM supports [OpenSearch].
 For more information on changing your default search engine, see your browser's documentation:

 - [Firefox]